digitallinguistics/scription/README.md

 The source line is used to indicate the bibliographic source of the utterance.
 This is most useful when the scription file consists of a collection of utterances from different texts or publications, as often happens when preparing a set of examples for typological publications.
 This line would typically be included immediately after an interlinear glossed example in a publication.
 It may only be in a single language.

+## Time Duration (`\t`)

+The time duration line is used to indicate the start and end times of the utterance in an associated media recording.
+It must follow the format `SS.MMM-SS.MMM`, where `SS` = the start/end time in seconds, and `MMM` = the start/end time in milliseconds.
+The number before the hyphen indicates the start time, and the number after the hyphen indicates the end time.
+The hyphen may optionally be surrounded by spaces (e.g. `10.123 - 20.456`).
+The start and end times must be specified in seconds and milliseconds, not any other units or precision.

 ## Emphasis

 Emphasis may be added on any lines containing linguistic data by adding asterisks (`*`) around the emphasized item or portion of the data: